Preston Grasshoppers vs. Huddersfield – Kick Off 2.30pm

-The playing record between this week’s opponents sits in favour of Huddersfield by thirty victories against twenty two to Hoppers with two matches ending all square and one being cancelled.
+The playing record between this week’s opponents sits just in favour of Huddersfield by 27 victories against 22 to Hoppers with two matches ending all square and one being cancelled.
 Meetings in Preston however are in favour of the home team with 16 victories against 9 and both drawn games being played at Lea.
-There was one other meeting between the two teams, this was a pre-season practice game at Lockwood Park before the start of the 2003/04 season when Hoppers ran riot, winning 79-19.
+There was one other meeting between the two teams, this was a pre-season practice game at Lockwood Park before the start of the 2003/04 season when Hoppers ran riot winning 79-19.
 This was however small consolation at the end of the season when we were relegated to North 1.

 There are a few other games being played at Lightfoot Green this Saturday

 Here is an early call for supporters to travel to Caldy on the 10th of December.

 The 1869 Club is approaching its 25-year anniversary next year, and anyone who has ever travelled on the charabanc will be familiar with the name Pineways and driver Brian.
 The pairing have transported supporters on almost every trip that has been made over the years, but unfortunately the owners have informed us that they are closing down at Christmas.